ymolists/website/gitpod/docs/config-dotfiles.md

 # Dotfiles

 > Dotfiles support is in BETA.
-If you experience issues, or have feedback, please [get in touch](/contact/support).
+If you experience issues, or have feedback, please [share in this issue](https://github.com/gitpod-io/gitpod/issues/7603).

 Dotfiles are a way to customize your developer environment according to your personal needs.